 Inside, is NOMOS’s Alpha caliber, which is their first manufacture movement, and most popular.
 Understandably so as it is a mere 2.6 mm in thickness, yet has all the decorations we have come to expect from this beloved German watchmaker: rhodium three-quarter plate and balance bridge with Glashütte ribbing, ratchet and crown wheel with Glashütte sunburst, tempered blued screws, and circular graining on the mainplate.
 The Alpha also has a stop-seconds mechanism, Glashütte stopwork, Triovis fine adjustment regulator, 17 jewels, a Nivarox 1A balance spring, Incabloc shock protection, and a 43-hour power reserve.

 Water-resistance is 30 meters.
 An anthracite suede leather strap was made for this special edition watch.
 Lug width is 19 mm.
-NOMOS has taken their Orion and made using grey, gold, and silver hues, made a more elegant dress watch, all while paying homage to the fall of the Berling Wall, and it can be yours for just $2620.
+NOMOS has taken their Orion and made using grey, gold, and silver hues, made a more elegant dress watch, all while paying homage to the fall of the Berling Wall.
+Retail price is $2,620.